s1mpleog/youtube-backend/readme.md

 **License**

-This project is licensed under the MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/) (or your preferred license).
+This project is licensed under the MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/)

 **Disclaimer**

 This YouTube clone project is intended for educational and demo purposes.

-**Let me know if you'd like me to flesh out any sections with more details or if you have specific features you want to highlight!**